The Teaching Team:

 Mrs Billage - Teaching Assistant

-I have been a class teacher at Shiphay Learning Academy for three years, since I qualified in 2016.
-I have taught in Year 2 and Year 3 and I am excited to continue teaching in Year 3 this year.
+Since I qualified in 2016, I have been a class teacher at Shiphay Learning Academy.
+I have taught in Years 2, 3 and 4.
+I am excited to continue my teaching career in Year 4 this coming year.
 As an aspiring teacher of Primary education, I have done my utmost to fill my life with experiences to assist me in developing the relevant knowledge and skills required to be an outstanding teacher.
-Due to this commitment of lifelong learning, I am now Team Leader of Middle School and am extremely excited to begin this new role.
-I have a strong founded belief that learning should evoke excitement, wonder and joy and I believe that it is the role of all teachers to stimulate such a response.
+Due to this commitment of lifelong learning, I am now in my third year as Team Leader of Middle School and am extremely happy to continue this role.
+During the academic year of 2020-21, I completed my Senior Leadership course of which I hope to be awarded this year..

-Within my classroom, I aim to promote Aspiration at all times, to ensure that children are inspired to learn and to reach their fullest potential.
-During Year 3, I will be developing the children’s independence.
+Within my classroom, I aim to promote aspiration at all times, to ensure that children are inspired to learn and to reach their fullest potential.
 I take great pride in providing the children with the tools they need in order to develop their skills to become independent learners.
-In Kingfisher.
+In Skylark.
 I will often remind the children that it is good to fail because FAIL stands for First Attempt in Learning and it is important to take risks and make mistakes to allow learning to become embedded.

-I am very excited to start my fourth academic year at Shiphay Learning Academy, especially as Team Leader, where I know that the year will be full of positive learning.
+I am very excited to start my sixth academic year at Shiphay Learning Academy, especially as Team Leader, where I know that the year will be full of positive learning.